jamtur01/pss_book/practical_software_security.md

 #Acknowledgements #
 ## Mark Curphey ##
 ## Bill Hau ##
 Suck my Chinese balls mutha fucka!
+ONly with sweet and sour sauce

 # Table of Contents #